-How do you scale a support organization without breaking the budget or killing the quality of the customer experience?
+How do you scale great customer service without blowing the budget or killing the quality of the customer experience?

-With more than 30,000 customers and 100 people on the Customer Support team, we’ve come a long way from the team of just nine when we first shared a blog post on using Intercom to support our customers.
-Our belief in a modern support model will never change, but we’ve spent a lot of time iterating on how best to scale our support.
+With more than 25,000 customers and over 90 people on the Customer Support team, we’ve come a long way from the team of just nine when we first shared a blog post on using Intercom to support our customers.
+Our belief in a modern support model will never change, but we’ve spent a lot of time iterating on how best to scale our support department.

 “There is more to scaling up than just machine learning and bots”

-A key part of our strategy revolves around automation, including our recently released Answer Bot, but there is more to scaling up than just machine learning and bots.
+A key part of our conversational support strategy revolves around automation, but there is more to scaling up than just machine learning and bots.
 Here’s a look at how we have managed it and how you can too.